canonical/jaas-documentation/how-to/migrate_models.rst

 the new model owner should be.
 Models created on Juju controllers use local users while JIMM requires external identities for all users.

 At this point you can grant other users access to the model.
+See Juju documentation for `more info <https://juju.is/docs/juju/user-permissions>`__.

+Migrating the model back to the original controller is also possible using the same migrate command as used in step 2.
+Switch to the ``workload-lxd`` controller where the model now lives and run the same steps to migrate back to ``my-controller``.